yimutianyang/KDD24-GBSR/README.md

 Overview
 --------
 Implementation of our KDD'24 accepted paper "Graph Bottlenecked Social Recommendation".
+Our paper is available at: <https://arxiv.org/abs/2406.08214>
 <img src="https://github.com/yimutianyang/KDD24-GBSR/blob/main/framework.jpg" width=70%>

 In this work, we revisit the general social recommendation and propose a novel Graph Bottlenecked Social Recommendation(GBSR) framework.